I've always been able to see right into a person.

 The work I do now

 I studied psychology before realising I didn't want to work in traditional mental health.
-I got my coaching certification, ran another successful business that I chose to shut down during COVID to go all-in on this solo practice: working with individuals, couples, and organisations ready to do the real work of structural transformation.
+I got my coaching certification, ran another successful business that I chose to shut down during COVID to go all-in on this solo practice: working with individuals, couples, and organisations ready to do the real work of transformation.

-When I sit across from someone who looks like they have it all figured out but feels like they're drowning, I don't just understand.
+When I sit across from someone who looks like they have it all together but feels like they're drowning, I don't just understand.
 I remember.
 The perfectionism that's actually control.
 The relationships that drain instead of feed.
 The success that feels hollow because it's built on everyone else's expectations.
 The specific terror of realising the life you've built doesn't fit who you're becoming.

 You might be wondering about the snake and peacock imagery throughout this site.
 It's deliberate.